Park Farm at Shugborough

 Park Farm has always been, and will continue to form, a key part of the complete working estate at Shugborough.

-Since their completion in 1806, the farm and outbuildings have been a key element in the life of the estate, and this will continue under the management of the National Trust.
-Though Staffordshire County Council rehomed many of the animals, the Trust bought from them the animals which would traditionally have been seen at Park Farm.
-This means that visitors will be able to see longhorn cattle, southdown sheep, and eventually poultry and pigs, which were all important features of the historic landscape.
+Since their completion in 1806, the farm and outbuildings have been a key element in the life of the estate, and this has continued under the management of the National Trust.
+Visitors are able to see Longhorn cattle, Southdown sheep, Red and White Dorkings chickens and Tamworth pigs, most of which were important features of the historic landscape.